Back

 How many ISAs are you allowed?

-You can open multiple types of ISA every tax year – so Cash ISAs, Stocks and Shares ISAs, and so on.
+You can open multiple types of ISA every tax year – so cash ISAs, stocks and shares ISAs, and so on.
 But remember, all your ISA savings added together shouldn’t go over your annual ISA allowance of £20,000.

-However, you can only open one Lifetime ISA, which has a £4,000 annual contribution limit and is only available to people aged 18 to 39.
+However, you can only open one lifetime ISA, which has a £4,000 annual contribution limit and is only available to people aged 18 to 39.

 What happens if you go over your ISA allowance?

-If you accidentally go over your annual ISA limit, HMRC will get in touch and tell you what you need to do.
+If you go over your annual ISA limit, HMRC will get in touch and tell you what you need to do.
 You might have to take out the extra money, pay tax on the amount you’ve gone over or do something else to fix the problem.

 The tax treatment depends on the individual circumstances of each customer and may be subject to change.

 This guide is not to be taken as advice.
 You should seek independent financial or legal advice if needed.
-Cash ISAs are available to individuals aged 18 or over who are resident in the UK for tax purposes.

 You may also be interested in